LESBAT-HEIG-VD/EcoDynElec/docs/supplementary/auxilary_files.rst

 The exchanges between Switzerland and their neighbor countries (Cross Border Exchange, columns K-R) are used as exchanges at the Swiss borders instead of ENTSO-E data if requested by the user.

 The total energy production is compared with the sum of Swiss production in ENTSO-E databases to evaluate amount of residual energy.
-This amount of residual is then coupled with relative information from the Repartition Residual file.
+This amount of residual is then coupled with relative information from the ``Residual_model`` file.